-As the issues of racism and privilege move across the ocean to my home country of the United Kingdom, British people are re-examining their beliefs and the role that they have played in allowing racism and any form of “privilege” to continue in our world, as our collective history has come back to haunt us once again.
+As the issues of racism and privilege moved across the ocean to my home country of the United Kingdom, British people are re-examining their beliefs and the role that they have played in allowing racism and any form of “privilege” to continue in our world.
+Yes, our colonial ways have come back to haunt us once again.

 As the streets of the UK filled with Black Lives Matter protestors, we have already witnessed the fall of a number of statues of known British slave traders and racists from our past with calls for the statue cull to continue.